somnambulist-tech/api-bundle/docs/api_controller.md

 ### Request Filter Support

 New in 5.0 is support in FormRequest for `filters`.
-Filters are search criteria to and several formats are natively supported, however additional types can be added.
+Filters are search criteria and several formats are natively supported, however additional types can be added.
 Filters are defined either on the `filter` or `filters` query argument.
 This is an associative array of field => value pairs, that depending on decoder, can be multiple values per field.